leodking/git-reference/git-idioms.md

 We already covered what a repository is above, but it's worth expanding on how the repository fits into this model.
 When you add files to the staging area using `git add`, you then create a commit which contains those files using `git commit`.
 Now you have a "commit", or a discrete version of your files at one point in time.
 You can make any changes you like to your files.
 In the example above, you can modify and even delete `index.html` and `style.css` from your working directory - it doesn't matter.
 Git has saved your files into a commit, and can easily recover them for you and insert them back into your working directory at a moment's notice.

-## HEAD

-The HEAD is a pointer for the latest commit in a repository.

 ## SHA-1 / SHA / Hash / Commit ID

 "SHA-1" stands for "Secure Hash Algorithm 1".
 It is a "cryptographic hash function".
 If you don't know what this means you don't really need to: the short story is that, given an input string, it will output a string of digits in hexadecimal, which is rendered as 40 characters.